katedobroth/test-doc/_sections/cazena_gateway.md

       </tbody>
     </table>

-1. __Important:__ After the import has finished, open the VM's network settings and make sure the network adapter is set to 'bridged mode'.
+    __Important:__ After the import has finished, open the VM's network settings and make sure the network adapter is set to 'bridged mode'.
 This will allow the CGW ethernet primary interface (eth0) to have an enterprise reachable IP address, so that it will be exposed to enterprise users.
+    {:.note}

+### Step 2: Install the Cazena Gateway Certificate {#install_cgw}
+{:.step}

 1. Start the Cazena VM and sign into the gateway: